Benton County bridge to close for month due to improvements

 BENTON COUNTY, Ark.
-(KFTA) — Snavely Bridge is expected to be closed for about five months for repair.
+(KNWA) — Snavely Bridge is expected to be closed for about five months for repair.

 Snavely Bridge, which crosses Osage Creek closed Monday morning, Sept.
 9. The creek rises during severe weather and makes the bridge dangerous.